Sydney-Informatics-Hub/nfcore-rnaseq/README.md

 # Bioinformatics Training!
 Templated from the Artemis Training Series

+Hello

 This readme file does nothing for the website/course, but you can add some internal notes here (but remember it is a public facing page, don't add an API key or something!)